-Sales automation is a win-win for customers and management alike.
+Sales automation delivers top value to customers, making it a win-win for customers and management alike.
 For customers, sales teams can focus on building relationships and delivering value.
 For management, sales teams can automate their administrative workflows and concentrate on boosting revenue.

 Despite all of the benefits of sales automation, there is still concern among the sales community that AI threatens to completely automate sales and remove the need for human interaction altogether.
 According to McKinsey Global Institute (2020), however, the sales function will never be fully automated.
 Instead, research suggests that sales teams are augmented, not replaced, by AI systems.
 Thus, sales teams should regard AI not as a threat to their job duties, but as a powerful tool to rid them of low-value tasks and boost their efficiency.

 About the Author: Suresh Madhuvarsu is a serial entrepreneur and investor.
 He is the Managing Partner of Product10x Accelerator, a SaaS accelerator that helps founders build and launch successful startups.
 He is also the Co-Founder and CEO of Salestable, a purpose-built sales readiness platform for SMBs.